imiancunningham/cse15l-lab-reports/lab4.md

 9). ![Lab report 4 step 9 commit changes should work](https://user-images.githubusercontent.com/122496390/221759232-f910a9ab-6943-42ed-844b-5bd12535e5e2.png)

-I then entered `"git add ListExamples.java <enter> git commit -m "Should've fixed error" <enter>"` followed by `"git push git@github.com:imiancunningham/lab7.git"`
+I then entered `"git add ListExamples.java <enter> git commit -m "Should've fixed error" <enter>"` followed by `"git push git@github.com:imiancunningham/lab7.git"` This set of commands committed the change to the file and pushed it back to the repository so that the local and cloud versions of the code would match.
+This only worked when using the git link, not the HTTPS link.